BigMacTaylor/leve-panel/README.md

-# leve-panel
+# Leve Panel
-Lightweight panel for Sway / Wayland.
+A very simple and lightweight panel for Sway / Wayland.

+# Caution Work in Progress